Pece17/IoTBeacon/README.md

 20. Remove passwords from GitHub

-21. Make a text file with all the devices, usernames, and passwords used in the system
+~~21.
+Make a text file with all the devices, usernames, and passwords used in the system~~